dreamfactorysoftware/platform-wiki/setup-guide/common/IAM-setup.md

 * Username: `snowplow`
 * Password: as downloaded

-## 3. Lock down post-install
+## 3. Further lockdown following installation

 Once Snowplow has been successfully deployed, you can restrict the privileges of the Snowplow group still further.

-Rest of section to come.
+_Rest of section to come._

 [iam]: http://aws.amazon.com/iam/